aburai/vue-autofocus/README.md

 `vue-autofocus` is a plugin for [Vue.js](http://vuejs.org).
 Features include:

 - many supported selectors to query control to focus
-- options for finetuning (initDelay, focusDelay, refocusDelay)
+- options for finetuning (see default global options)
 - option for debugging (logs focus workflow)

 ## Install